VC & Angel Groups

 Ready to take your startup to the next level and start pitching investors?
 Look into these options:

 Alumshares is a platform that enables university alumni to invest in spinout companies from their alma mater.
 The Raleigh-based startup recently led a $1.6 million Series A funding round for Lindy Biosciences, a biotech company that started with technology licensed from Duke University.
 They’ve also partnered with NC State’s Wolfpack Investor Network for investments.
 More TechWire coverage here.

-A Cary-based seed fund managed by local serial entrepreneur David Gardner.
+This Cary-based seed fund is managed by local serial entrepreneur David Gardner.
 The group is made up of more than 70 advisors and mentors who are dedicated to funding promising startups, as well as supporting them with prototyping, vetting and discovering beta customers.